 Teen DUI statistics should scare us all.
 Impaired driving is a major factor that increases the risk of a serious crash.
-Impaired driving includes driving under the influence of alcohol or drug use and when drowsy.
+Impaired driving includes driving under the influence of alcohol or drug use, including marijuana, and when drowsy.
 Impaired driving affects judgment, reaction times, and awareness, which makes it especially dangerous for teen drivers whose inexperience already places them four times more likely to crash than adults.

 Teens need to understand when they are unfit to drive.
 Consuming alcohol or other drugs, including marijuana, in any amount, makes them unfit to drive and can result in a DUI or worse.
 While it can be harder to recognize, driving while drowsy is also considered an “impairment” and increases crash risk.

 It’s critical that teens avoid riding with an impaired driver.
-Teens should know they can always call a parent for a ride home instead of getting in a car with an impaired driver.
+Teens should know they can always call or text a parent for a ride home instead of getting in a car with an impaired driver.
 Teenagers and parents should know teen DUI statistics, impaired driving laws, and other facts about impaired driving to help manage this crash risk.
 Alternative rides home, such as taxis and ride share companies, are options in more populated areas.